Skip to main content

 • Machine translation integration

-• i18n dictionaries -- translating UI strings in HTL and Java
+• i18n dictionaries - node-based and JSON formats, used in HTL and Java

 The content side is complete.
 The final two chapters cover production concerns: Dispatcher caching and Cloud Manager deployment.